-Project Dragon: LanzaTech plans to produce sustainable aviation fuel in Port Talbot
+Project Dragon: LanzaTech plans to produce sustainable aviation fuel in South Wales

-LanzaTech is planning to build pioneering carbon recycling facilities in and around Port Talbot to convert industrial emissions into sustainable aviation fuel.
+LanzaTech is planning to build pioneering carbon recycling facilities in and around South Wales to convert industrial emissions into sustainable aviation fuel.
 ‘Project Dragon’ will reduce emissions from industry and help to deliver lower emission flying.
-Building on the area’s industrial strength, the facilities will enable Neath Port Talbot to play a leading role in creating carbon reduction industries and high skilled jobs in South Wales that are critical to delivering the UK’s net zero economy and tackling the climate emergency.
+Building on the area’s industrial strength, the facilities will enable South Wales to play a leading role in creating carbon reduction industries and high skilled jobs that are critical to delivering the UK’s net zero economy and tackling the climate emergency.

-Following local consultation, we have submitted a planning application for LanzaTech’s proposed ground breaking commercial scale Alcohol-to-Jet facility in Port Talbot to Neath Port Talbot Council (Planning Reference: P2023/0858).
+Following local consultation, we submitted a planning application for LanzaTech’s proposed ground breaking commercial scale Alcohol-to-Jet facility in Port Talbot to Neath Port Talbot Council (Planning Reference: P2023/0858).
 This would convert sustainably sourced ethanol, via the LanzaJet™ Alcohol-to-Jet Process, into sustainable aviation fuel that will replace 1% of the fossil fuels used in planes in the UK today.
+The facility received a unanimous vote for approval by Neath Port Talbot Council’s Planning Committee in March 2024.

 About LanzaTech